unicode-org/cldr/docs/ldml/tr35-personNames.md

 Some writing systems require spaces (or some other non-letters) to separate words.
 For example, [Hayao Miyazaki](https://en.wikipedia.org/wiki/Hayao_Miyazaki) is written in English with given name first and with a space between the two name fields, while in Japanese there is no space with surname first: [宮崎駿](https://ja.wikipedia.org/wiki/%E5%AE%AE%E5%B4%8E%E9%A7%BF)

-Those locales are determined using the Script Metadata as follows.
-1. Get the likely script of the formatting locale, using LikelySubtags
-2. If the likely script is Thai, it needs spaces.
-3. Otherwise, if the likely script is Jpan, Hant, or Hans, it doesn't need spaces
-4. Otherwise, if the likely script has the script metadata property lbLetters = YES, it doesn't need spaces
-5. Otherwise, it needs spaces

-Then:

-1. If a locale requires spaces between words, the normal patterns for the formatting locale are used.
+If a locale requires spaces between words, the normal patterns for the formatting locale are used.
 On Wikipedia, for example, note the space within the Japanese name on pages from English and Korean (an ideographic space is used here for emphasis).

 * “​​[Hayao Miyazaki (宮崎<span style="background-color:aqua">　</span>駿, Miyazaki Hayao](https://en.wikipedia.org/wiki/Hayao_Miyazaki)…” or
 * “[미야자키<span style="background-color:aqua">　</span>하야오(일본어: 宮﨑<span style="background-color:aqua">　</span>駿 Miyazaki Hayao](https://ko.wikipedia.org/wiki/%EB%AF%B8%EC%95%BC%EC%9E%90%ED%82%A4_%ED%95%98%EC%95%BC%EC%98%A4)…”.

-2. If a locale **doesn’t** require spaces between words, there are two cases, based on whether the name is foreign or not (based on the PersonName objects explicit or calculated locale's language subtag).
+If a locale **doesn’t** require spaces between words, there are two cases, based on whether the name is foreign or not (based on the PersonName objects explicit or calculated locale's language subtag).
 For example, the formatting locale might be Japanese, and the locale of the PersonName object might be de_CH, German (Switzerland), such as Albert Einstein.

-    1. **The name is native** In that case, the patterns are used as is.
-    2. **The name is foreign** In that case, the **foreignSpaceReplacement** is substituted for each space formatted name.
+When the locale is foreign, the **foreignSpaceReplacement** is substituted for each space in the formatted name.
+When the name locale is native, a **nativeSpaceReplacement** is substituted for each space in the formatted name.
+The precise algorithm is given below.

 Here are examples for Albert Einstein in Japanese and Chinese:
         * [アルベルト<span style="background-color:aqua">・</span>アインシュタイン](https://ja.wikipedia.org/wiki/%E3%82%A2%E3%83%AB%E3%83%99%E3%83%AB%E3%83%88%E3%83%BB%E3%82%A2%E3%82%A4%E3%83%B3%E3%82%B7%E3%83%A5%E3%82%BF%E3%82%A4%E3%83%B3)
         * [阿尔伯特<span style="background-color:aqua">·</span>爱因斯坦](https://zh.wikipedia.org/wiki/%E9%98%BF%E5%B0%94%E4%BC%AF%E7%89%B9%C2%B7%E7%88%B1%E5%9B%A0%E6%96%AF%E5%9D%A6)

-In both cases, the ordering may be changed according to the **Name Order for Locales** settings that each locale provides.
-If the PersonName object does not supply a locale for a name, then a default locale will be derived based on other information (such as the script of the characters in the name fields).
+#### 6.8.1 Setting the spaceReplacement

+1. The foreignSpaceReplacement is provided by the value for the `foreignSpaceReplacement` element; the default value is " ".

+2. The nativeSpaceReplacement is determined by the following algorithm, chosing between " " and "".

+1. Get the script of the formatting locale
+2. If the likely script is Thai, let nativeSpaceReplacement = " "
+3. Otherwise let nativeSpaceReplacement = "" if either of the following applies:
+    1. The script is Jpan, Hant, or Hans
+    2. The script has the script metadata property lbLetters = YES (this can also be algorithmically derived from the LineBreak property data).
+5. Otherwise, let nativeSpaceReplacement = ""

+3. If the language subtag of the formatter's locale equals the language subtag of the name's locale, then let spaceReplacement = nativeSpaceReplacement, otherwise let spaceReplacement = foreignSpaceReplacement.
+4. Replace all sequences of space in the resolved pattern string by the spaceReplacement.

 Remember that **a name in a different script** will use a different locale for formatting.
 For example, when formatting a name for Japanese, if the name is in the Latin script, a Latin based locale will be used to format it, such as when “Albert Einstein” appears in Latin characters on [Albert Einstein](https://ja.wikipedia.org/wiki/Albert_Einstein)